kaschul/Event-Master/README.md

 ## Cart
 - Cart page shows you the products currently added to the cart and lets you proceed to checkout page
-- If cart is empty, message and link to product list is displayed
+- If cart is empty, message and link to product list is displayed, and checkout button is disabled
 ```js
   {cartItems.length === 0 ? (
     <Message>